emustudio/emustudio.github.io/_documentation/user/_doc/ssem/ssem-cpu.md

 ## Automatic emulation

-The optional step is to change a behavior slightly when user runs the automatic emulation.
+The optional step is to change a behavior slightly when the user runs the automatic emulation.
 The memory content is important enough to be put in a file in case of automatic emulation.
 It has just 32 rows.
 It can be useful to see the content of the accumulator and CI register after the emulation finishes as well.

-After each emulation "stop" - no matter the reason of stopping, if before the emulation was running, a "snapshot" of the emulator state is performed - registers `Acc`, `CI` and memory content are saved to the file, called `ssem.out`.
+After each emulation "stop" - no matter the reason for stopping, if before the emulation was running, a "snapshot" of the emulator state is performed - registers `Acc`, `CI`, and memory content is saved to the file, called `ssem.out`.

 The emulator automation can be run as follows: